Ohm: Definition

 In many cases the resistance of a conductor is approximately constant within a certain range of voltages, temperatures, and other parameters.
 These are called linear resistors.
 In other cases resistance varies, such as in the case of the thermistor, which exhibits a strong dependence of its resistance with temperature.

-In the US, a double vowel in the prefixed units "kiloohm" and "megaohm" is commonly simplified, producing "kilohm" and "megohm".
+In the US, consecutive vowels in the prefixed units "kiloohm" and "megaohm" are commonly reduced to one, producing "kilohm" and "megohm".

 One of the functions of many types of multimeters is the measurement of resistance in ohms.

 In alternating current circuits, electrical impedance is also measured in ohms.

 Relation to conductance

 The siemens (S) is the SI derived unit of electric conductance and admittance, historically known as the "mho" (ohm spelled backwards, symbol is ℧); it is one reciprocal ohm: 1 S = 1 Ω^{−1}.

 Power as a function of resistance

 The power dissipated by a resistor may be calculated from its resistance, and the voltage or current involved.
 The formula is a combination of Ohm's law and Joule's law: